T-54/T-55: T-54/T-55 upgrades

 A wide array of upgrades in different price ranges are provided by many manufacturers in different countries, intended to bring the T-54/55 up to the abilities of newer MBTs, at a lower cost.
 Upgrades include new engines, explosive reactive armour, new main armament such as 120 mm or 125 mm guns, active protection systems, and fire control systems with range-finders or thermal sights.
 These improvements make it a potent main battle tank (MBT) for the low-end budget, even to this day.

-One of these upgrade packages was produced by Cadillac Gage Textron and a prototype named the Jaguar was produced.
-The Jaguar looked quite different from its predecessors.
-A newly designed turret was formed by flat armour plates installed at different angles.
-The hull top was new.
+One of these upgrade packages was a joint United States-China prototype designed and built by Cadillac Gage, now known as Textron.
+Two prototypes based on the Chinese Type 59 tank, a clone of the Soviet Union era T-54A, named Jaguar were produced in Detroit, Michigan.
+Modifications included a new turret design and an improved hull.
 The engine compartment and fuel tanks on the shelves over the tracks were armour-protected.
 The Soviet-made 100 mm gun was replaced with the American M68 105 mm rifled gun fitted with a thermal sleeve.
 A Marconi fire control system which was originally developed for the American light tank Stingray was fitted.
-The vehicle incorporated a Cadillac-Gage weapon stabilizer and gunner's sight equipped with an integral laser rangefinder.
-The power pack inherited by the Jaguar from the Stingray underwent only minor alterations and comprised the Detroit Diesel 8V-92TA engine and XTG-411 automatic transmission.
-In 1989, two Jaguar tanks were manufactured.
+The vehicle incorporated a Cadillac Gage weapon stabilizer and a gunner's sight equipped with an integral laser rangefinder.
+The powertrain was replaced with a Detroit Diesel 8V-92TA engine and XTG-411 automatic transmission.
+In 1989, two prototypes were completed.
 The chassis were provided by PRC, while the hull tops, turrets and powerplants were manufactured by Cadillac Gage Textron.
+Field testing of the prototypes began in October 1989, four months after the 1989 Tiananmen Square protests and massacre, which ended cooperation between China and Cadillac Gage.

 Another prototype upgrade package was produced by Teledyne Continental Motors (now General Dynamics Land Systems) for the Egyptian Army and was known as the T-54E.
 After further modifications and trials it was sent into mass production and received the designation Ramses II.